backtrace-labs/backtrace-log4j2/README.md

 - `maxDatabaseRecordCount` - integer value, number of times library will try to send the error report again if sending will finished with fail
 - `maxDatabaseRetryLimit` - integer value, maximum number of messages in database.
 If a limit is set, the oldest error reports will be deleted if there will be try to exceed the limit
 - `uncaughtExceptionHandlerBlockThread` - boolean value, if `true` thread should be blocked until unhandled exception will be sent
+- `awaitMessagesOnClose` - boolean value, if `true` main thread will wait until all messages will be sent before closing Backtrace Client

 # Waiting